DCotterill/halixia-hugo/content/ma/use-micronutrients-196.md

 Micronutrients to help improve health and longevity

-Listen to podcast, talking about the four major categories of micronutrients that improve immune system and longevity and much more.
-With actionable protocols for obtaining key micronutrients.
+Listen to this podcast which talks about the four major categories of micronutrients that improve the immune system, longevity and much more, with actions for obtaining key micronutrients.

 Micronutrients, often referred to as vitamins and minerals, are vital to healthy development, disease prevention, and wellbeing.
-They have a wide range of functions in the brain and body, from the workings of the nervous system to immune function and bone strength.
+They perform a wide range of functions in the brain and body, from the workings of the nervous system to immune function and bone strength.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |